What does the Letters and Sounds DfE validation mean?

-Which sets or books should I use if I use The Code planning?
+Which sets or books should I use if I use the Letters and Sounds planning?

-We have 3 different series of readers that can all be used separately or at the same time as they all follow the same progression:
+We have 3 different series of readers that can all be used separately or at the same time as they all follow the same Letters and Sounds progression:

 - L&S Validated Fiction and Non-Fiction books provide a consistent and highly effective approach to teaching phonics.
 Recently updated in sassoon print.
 Sold in sets of 8 books.

 - Pocket Rockets are effective fun books or booklets that introduce one phoneme at a time.
 Sold in sets of 18 or 26 books or 180 booklets.

 - Mog and Gom books also cover one phoneme per book.
 Children love the continuing story line and development of the characters.
 Split into 12 units with 6 books per unit.

 Which mnemonic cards should I use?